bigbite/interactivity-api-tutorial/readme.md

 ## Tutorial: Getting Started with the Interactivity API

+Ready to get familiar with WordPress’s new Interactivity API?
+Here we provide a walkthrough build of a simple reading mode block, offering step-by-step guidance and best practice tips from our team.

-The Interactivity API, introduced in WordPress 6.5, provides a standard way for developers to add interactions to the front end of their blocks.
-Here we’re going to put together a a simple example using the [create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) package as it has a convenient template for setting up interactive blocks but if you have your own build systems in place, like we do here at Big Bite, then you’ll need to make sure your blocks have the following in their `block.json`:
+Introduced in the recently released WordPress 6.5, the Interactivity API provides a standard way for developers to add interactions to the front end of blocks.
+Here we’re going to put together a simple example using the [create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) package, as it has a convenient template for setting up interactive blocks.
+If you have your own build systems in place - like we do here at Big Bite - then you’ll need to make sure your blocks have the following in their `block.json`:

 ```
 	"supports": {
 		"interactivity": true
 	},
 ```

+Before you get started, please also note that this demo will only work in WordPress 6.5 (or later versions), and you’ll need Node.js and npm, as well as a local development environment (we recommend [WP ENV](https://developer.wordpress.org/block-editor/getting-started/devenv/get-started-with-wp-env/) or [Local](https://localwp.com/).

 ## Demo code